 Lack of respiratory function (breathing) is a life-threatening condition.
 If the survivor is not breathing, the RS shall give two rescue breaths to the survivor, safely complete all applicable disentanglement/recovery procedures, and signal the SRU for immediate recovery of the survivor.
-After the completion of applicable disentanglement/recovery procedures, the RS shall continue rescue breathing for the survivor every 15-20 seconds until recovery by the SRU.
+After the completion of applicable disentanglement/recovery procedures, the RS shall continue rescue breathing for the survivor.